 With large-scale projects like MOSE, decisions are going to be met with opposition form the public.
 I will discuss several large critiques returning to the specifications made by the Italian government: the system could “not significantly modify flushing between the sea and lagoon, create any visual impact or interfere with the landscape and local economic activities” (CVN 2019).
-The mobile barrier system costs in excess of €6 billion of the €9 billion budget.
-Some people will ask if this money was better off somewhere else.
-An enormous budget for a wall with a life span of 100 years at most with projections suggesting ineffectiveness way before that.
-In the case of the Venice lagoon, intervention needed to occur at the local, diffused, and large-scale engineering levels so it was a necessary cost.
-Without it, Venice’s wouldn’t last long enough to consider next steps of action.
+The mobile barrier system cost €6 billion of the total €9 billion MOSE budget.
+An argument could be made that the money devoted to the mobile barrier system would be better off spent elsewhere.
+However, in the case of the Venice lagoon, intervention needed to occur at the local, diffused, and large-scale engineering levels so it was a necessary cost.
+Without it, Venice wouldn’t last long enough to consider next steps of action.

 4.1 The Barrier